Living Costs at University

 You may occasionally have other expenses to take into consideration.
 These could be clothing, medication if you are ill, electronic goods, or gym membership.
 With a little research you can anticipate what these costs might be.

-It’s important to keep in mind that UKVI, at the time of publishing (June 2018), requires you to budget £1,015 a month for living costs outside of London.
+It’s important to keep in mind that UKVI, at the time of publishing (January 2020), requires you to budget £1,015 a month for living costs outside of London up to a maximum of nine months and then up to £9,135 for a course lasting nine months or more.

 If you have any queries or concerns prior to starting your course, you can also contact us at Northumbria University Pathways.